Close-up of mechanic performing car servicing Newcastle on a vehicle engine

 Why Is Regular Car Servicing Important?

 Regular car servicing is one of the most crucial aspects of vehicle ownership that many drivers unfortunately overlook.
+While regular car servicing is not a legal requirement like an MOT, it is highly recommended for vehicle upkeep and performance.
 Here are several compelling reasons why car servicing should be a top priority:

 Improves Safety